JonDDowns/fozziejoin/README.md

 ## Benchmarks

 To date, `fozziejoin` has been benchmarked on Windows and Linux.
-`fozziejoin` beats the equivalent `fuzzyjoin` benchmark in all cases except one: OSA joins on the Windows operating system with large dataframes.
+`fozziejoin` beats the equivalent `fuzzyjoin` benchmark in all cases except one: OSA and DL joins on the Windows operating system with large dataframes.
 That being said, performance gains seem to be highest on Linux systems.

 [![Linux benchmark results](./benchmarks/benchmark_plot_Linux.svg)](./benchmarks/benchmark_plot_Linux.svg)